Science Honors: Program Outline

 |Course in chosen major||4||Course in chosen major||4|

 |Other courses as appropriate for integrative studies, major, and minor|

-Science Honors Course (6 hours fall, 6 hours spring)
+Science Honors Course (2 hours fall, 6 hours spring, 4 hours May)

 The Science Honors course will be the flagship of our honors program.
 This course, which will be informal and loosely organized in its daily structure, will have as its unifying element a specific well-chosen interdisciplinary problem in science.
 All other class activities will be motivated by the students' need for the specific information and skills required to solve this problem.
 For this reason, the course will be more like a six-hour laboratory than a traditional lecture course.

 Writing and public speaking will be tightly integrated into the class, which will culminate in a public presentation of the research projects.
 The students' experiences in this course will prepare them for later collaborative research with faculty and fellow students in their major.